asgood23/STATIONS/made-with-samples/100-bastards.md

 **1. Candy Man**

+You always have the candy someone most desires.
+Start with the spells *Wrap a Rainbow in a Sigh, Separate Sorrow*, and *Dip Tomorrow in a Dream*.
+People feel compelled to tell you their childhood wishes.
+You can eat anything as if it were candy.

+*The Candy Man” by Sammy Davis Jr.*

+**Candy Man (alt. take)**

+You are a human-sized Candy Golem intent on making the world taste good.
+You can peel confections from your own body that, when eaten, heal minor wounds (d6).
+You take d4 damage for every piece of yourself you give, which heals by normal means.
+You cannot benefit from eating your own magic.
+You carry a secret sadness that’s all your own.

+ *STATIONS: “The Candy Man” by Aubrey Woods, Willy Wonka & the Chocolate Factory (soundtrack, 1971)*

+---

 **2. Chauffeur**

+You drive any vehicle with perfect, practiced professionalism.
+Start with the spell *Sing Blue Silver* and a mind full of glass splinters.
+Engines drone in time with your beating heart.

+*“The Chauffeur” by Duran Duran*

+---

 **3. El Mark**

+You are a fashion model famous for your long, black, greased back hair.
+You can spit napalm (2d6 damage), and you are never sober.

+*“El Mark” by Glassjaw*

+---

 **4. Gambler**

+Start with +3 Wisdom, a bottle of whiskey, a deck of cards, and a second deck that’s all aces.
+You test Luck with Advantage and don’t lose Luck points on successful tests.
+You know when to hold ‘em, and when to fold ‘em.

+*“The Gambler” by Kenny Rogers*

+---

 **5. Recluse**

+You sleep alone and you wake alone, in the bed you once shared.
+Your only possession is your ex-lover’s notebook, filled with words you barely understand.
+Once per day, flip through it to discover a random spell; you forget it after casting.
+You don’t want to finish anything, anymore.

+*“The Recluse” by Cursive*

+---

 ### [IKO](https://www.thelostbaystudio.com/)'s Band of Bastards

+---

 **1. Hunter**

+You can track anything.
+Your partner smelled your dark fixation and abandoned you to the hunt.
+You are trying to learn the spell *Organize Freedom.* How Scandinavian of you.

+*“Hunter” by Björk*

+---

 **2. L’Enfant Sauvage**

+There is a light in this world that you fight for.
+Your Skin is the Sky, the Wolf is your Master, Branches grow through You.
+Start with the spell *Righteous Anger* and the memory of a cage.

+*“L’Enfant Sauvage” by Gojira*

+---

 **3. Owl Sparker**

+You come from the Temple of Boom, strolling in the way of the Buddha masters.
+You can commune with owls and get them really, really high.
+Start with a duffel bag full of chocolate thai, indo, skonka, award-winning Maui Waui, Mexican green, Meefrakan, Crypt, yesca, andHumboldt County.

+*“Spark Another Owl” by Cypress Hill*

+---

 **4. Temper**

+When you are stressed, roll d6 to determine the temperament that overwhelms you:

+1. Withdrawn
+2. Depressed
+3. Anxious
+4. Fixated
+5. Hyper
+6. Furious

+When you are *not* stressed, you can use the spell *Temper Temper* to influence a target’s mood or beliefs.

+*“Temper Temper” by Goldie*

+---

 **5. Wandering Stranger**

+You come from the sunset, from the sea, from sorrow.
+Cast the spell *Come Wander* to entice others to join you.

+*“Come Wander with Me” by Jeff Alexander*

+---

 ### Jon Neddo's Band of Bastards

+---

 **1. Dark Destroyer**

+You are a shadow called out of a fresh fallen corpse by The Powers to complete one last mission.
+You cannot be killed until it is finished.
+But you can definitely suffer.
+Start with the spells *Behold Terror* and *Annihilation.*

+*“Indestructible” by Disturbed*

+---

 **2. Devil Dogs**

+You are a devil who’s been split into three massive dogs with matted fur and eyes of subtle flame.
+One dog got your **bite** (1d6, rending); another, your **bile** (1d6, poison); and the last, your **fire** (the spell *Incinerate*).

+*“Devil Dogs” by Sabaton*

+---

 **3. Disgraced Legionnaire**

+You were banished from a fallen land to a place beyond the stars.
+For centuries, you were lost within your own mind.
+You recently found your way home, riding the wings of dream.
+You are immune to fire.
+Start with a simple sword (d6) and the memory of blood on your hands.

+*“Through the Fire and Flames” by DragonForce*

+---

 **4. Sick as Fuck**

+You are in your prime, but you’ve been bled dry.
+Start with a black hoodie, clenched fists (2d6 damage), broken chains, and a key to the empty place inside you.
+Start with the spell *Too Much Animosity*.

+*"Nero Forte" by Slipknot*

+---

 **5. Statue of the King**

+You are made of smooth, hard stone (+2 AC).
+Your crown is a beacon, your sword is covered in moss.
+You don’t remember your time as King, but you know the names of all your warriors and the spell *To My Side*.

+*“A Statue of the King” by Avatar*

+---

 ### Kaisa's Band of Bastards

+---

 **1. The Eight Who Are One**

+In ancient times, eight Mages who hated one another conspired to create a ritual that would grant them immortality.
+This angered the Gods, who cursed them to walk the Earth in a shared body until the End of Time.
+Each Mage knows a powerful spell.
+Role d8 after every rest to see which Mage is in control; the others watch in horror.

+The eight Mages and their spells:

+1. Kats, Spit **Void**
+2. Uhi, Consume **Matter**
+3. Iko, Split **Memory**
+4. Mae, Fold **Space**
+5. Eda, Stop **Time**
+6. Oba, Collapse **Spectrum**
+7. Ke, Puppet **Mind**
+8. Noble, One Hundred **Eyes**

+*"The Octuple Personality and Eleven Crows" by World's End Girlfriend*

+---

 **2. Baby Criminal**

+You are a criminal mastermind but also a toddler.
+You wear a hat made from a squirrel you killed and a leather jacket taken from the corpse of the first man that ever crossed you.
+You can smoke anything, but have to nap twice a day, and always dream of building a nuclear device.
+Your mother is crying, somewhere.

+*“Baby Criminal” by Viagra Boys*

+---

 **3. Haruspex**

+Start with a red, serrated blade (2d6).
+Drawing blood with your blade casts the spell *Foretell Future* (whether you want it to or not).
+You are consumed by rot and mold.
+Once per day you must kneel before The Shadow Queen.

+*“Haruspex” by Xoth*

+---

 **4. Heir to Despair**

+You are the demigod offspring of Despair, born of one of their many wretched human consorts.
+Cast the spell *Sigh* to drain a target of their will to continue.
+Use the spell *No Light, No Shadow* to eliminate a source of light and its shadow.
+You know the spell *Momentary Peace*, but have been forbidden from using it.

+*"Heir To Despair" by Sigh*

+---

 **5. People Vulture**

+God approaches, and you are their herald.
+You are a 7-foot tall vaguely human thing with a vulture head, sharp, rending beak (d6 damage), and massive black wings.
+Start with the spells *Tainted Voodoo* and *Disappear*.
+You can teleport to the closest dead human body, which you proceed to devour (once per rest).

+*"People-Vultures" by King Gizzard & The Lizard Wizard*

+---

 ### Moxie's Band of Bastards

+---

 **1. Atom Heart Mother**

+Once per day, birth a new element: a novel and powerful combination of particles and forces.
+Describe the power it gives you.
+Once you use its power, it grows up and leaves for another dimension.

+*"Atom Heart Mother" by Pink Floyd*

+---

 **2. Demon-Eyed**

+You glisten in the moonlight, are skilled at hiding in trees, and can travel through holes in the night sky.
+Start with the spell *Squash Star*.
+Things you can’t see but you know are there: the moon, the end, the sun, love.
+Something you have seen: Someone die in the summertime.

+*"Listening to the Frogs with Demon Eyes" by The Flaming Lips*

+---

 **3. Subterranean Homesick Alien**

+Start with a fond memory of your recent alien abduction and a small collection of home movies they gave you.
+They “taught” you the “spells” *Lock Up Spirits* and *Breath of Forgetting*.
+You are no longer so uptight.

+*"Subterranean Homesick Alien" by Radiohead*

+---

 **4. The Man Who Sold the World**

+You are the ghost of your former self, roaming for years, searching for form and land, staring at the remnants of humanity with a gazely gaze.
+Start with vast wealth, hazy memories of mass death, and the belief that you never lost control.

+*“The Man Who Sold the World” by David Bowie*

+---

 **5. The Spirit of Radio**

+You travel at the speed of light and cannot be seen, only heard in song and a friendly voice.
+You can cruise the invisible airwaves to blast out of anyone’s turned-on radio, bearing a gift without price.
+You crackle with electric, timeless energy.
+Start with the spell *Make Mood*.

+*“The Spirit of Radio” by Rush*

+---

 ## Armies of Bastards (10)